SoCo/socos/README.md

 socos
 =====

-socos (Sonos Controller Shell) is a commandline tools for controlling Sonos speakers.
+socos (Sonos Controller Shell) is a commandline tool for controlling Sonos speakers.

 Build